ahmad2smile/lagent/README.md

 ### Tool Permissions

-All tools are **sandboxed** to the current working directory:

-- Paths are resolved relative to the current directory
-- Traversal sequences like `..` are blocked
-- Access outside the cwd is denied with a clear error message
+All tools are **sandboxed** to the current working directory.
+Paths are resolved relative to the cwd, traversal sequences like `..` are blocked, and access outside the cwd is denied.

 ## Architecture